freecodeschoolindy/freecodeschoolindy.github.io/content/enrollment.md

   Wednesday, January 22 at 6 pm at Central Library.
 Students must attend in person.
 Space is limited and students will be enrolled on a first come, first admitted basis.

-## What is freeCodeSchool?
-freeCodeSchool is a training program for web development.
-Students will learn HTML, CSS, and JavaScript in a collaborative environment, develop skills for a career in tech, and create portfolio-ready projects. freeCodeSchool is presented by freeCodeCamp Indy in partnership with the Indianapolis Public Library.
 ## Who Can Enroll?
 Adults (age 18+) who wants to learn to code – no experience needed.
 Just attend the three required pre-requisite sessions.
 Students will need to have foundation in digital literacy skills including typing, using a web browser to access the internet, and basic file management such as creating folders and saving files.
 Enrollment is limited but open to all.
 ## When will freeCodeSchool meet?